Is LinkedIn Worth It or a Waste of Time?

 Benefits of an Account

-Aside from your time, it's free—although there is a paid option.
+Aside from your time, it's free, although there is a paid option.
 And, for many recruiters or hiring managers, their first step after receiving a resume or job application is to look up the candidate on LinkedIn.
 More and more companies have moved to standardized online applications, and it is more common than ever to see a LinkedIn section near the resume upload tool, where you can upload your LinkedIn profile right next to your CV.
-If it is well crafted, this is a huge advantage since bots will be crawling not only your resume but your LinkedIn profile as well.
+If it is well crafted, this is a huge advantage since potential hiring managers will not only be viewing your resume but your LinkedIn profile as well.

 LinkedIn is an easy, modern way to maintain a Rolodex of connections that may be helpful in your career.
 That person you met at a conference five years ago may very well wind up working at your dream company, or that colleague from your very first job may know a hiring manager you're eager to contact.
 With just a quick message you can reconnect and pursue a new lead.